liljemery/FullStackReact/README.md

 # FullStackSite made completely with the MERN Stack

-### MERN Stack
+#### MERN Stack

-## This is a FullStackSite project built entirely using the MERN (MongoDB, Express, React, Node.js) stack.
+##### This is a Blog project built entirely using the MERN (MongoDB, Express, React, Node.js) stack.
 It includes both the frontend and backend components to create a fully functional web application.

-### Features
+Features
 - User authentication and authorization
 - CRUD operations for managing data
 - Responsive and modern user interface